bodoganabel/nestjs-zero-to-hero/redme.md

 ## TODO ##
 * ✅ Run a jwt-refresh-token cleanup every hour - delete all tokens, which autoLogout date is expired.
 Also delete the onse which are lasts longer than in authConfig - for security reasons.
 * Token (refreshing), Logout endpoints
-* Create Authorization, permissions, Learn the Guards, Lock taks deletion for PERM_DELETE_TASKS only
+* Create Authorization, dumb permissions, Learn the Guards, Lock taks deletion for PERM_DELETE_TASKS only
 * Host server on Heroku
 --- Attila backend